Founder & History

 December 10, 2003 - Cause for beatification & canonization is opened

-The Archdiocesan Process for the Beatification and Canonization of Father Al was formally opened at the Basilica of the Immaculate Conception (Manila Cathedral) Intramuros, Manila, Philippines.
+The Archdiocesan Process for the Beatification and Canonization of Father Al Schwartz was opened at the Manila Cathedral in the Philippines.

 January 22, 2015 - Father Al is named Venerable

-In 1985, his mission expanded into the Philippines.
-But in 1989, Father Al was diagnosed with the terminal illness Amyotrophic Lateral Sclerosis (ALS), also known as Lou Gehrig’s Disease.
-He accepted the illness with joy and serenity as a gift from God.
-And in spite of his deteriorating health, he established the first Village for Children in Mexico in 1990.
+In 1985, Father Al Schwartz expanded his mission to the Philippines.
+However, in 1989, doctors diagnosed him with Amyotrophic Lateral Sclerosis (ALS), also known as Lou Gehrig’s Disease.
+Father Al embraced his terminal illness with joy and serenity, viewing it as a gift from God.
+In 1990, despite his declining health, he went on to establish the first Village for Children in Mexico.

-With humility and unwavering faith, Father Al suffered and accepted many criticisms and pains in order to serve and love God through the poor.
-His illness made him immobile, but even in a wheelchair he continued to fulfill his duties with joy.
+With humility and unwavering faith, Father Al endured criticism and suffering to serve God through the poor.
+Although immobile due to his illness, he continued to fulfill his duties joyfully, even from a wheelchair.

-Father Al passed away at the Girlstown in Manila in 1992, and was buried in Silang, Cavite.
-He named Sister Michaela Kim of the Sisters of Mary as his successor.
+Father Al passed away at the Girlstown in Manila in 1992 and was laid to rest in Silang, Cavite.
+Before his death, he named Sister Michaela Kim of the Sisters of Mary as his successor.

-Under the leadership of the Sisters of Mary, Father Al’s mission continued to expand – first into Guatemala, then Brazil, and Honduras, and most recently into Tanzania.
+Under the leadership of the Sisters of Mary, Father Al’s mission continued to grow, expanding into Guatemala, Brazil, Honduras, and most recently, Tanzania.

 They might be Saints: Fr.
 Al Schwartz

-The remarkable life and canonization cause of Venerable Al Schwartz is explored as host Michael O’Neill looks at the founding of the religious orders Sisters of Mary of Banneux and the Brothers of Christ.
+The remarkable life and canonization cause of Venerable Al Schwartz is explored by host Michael O’Neill.
+In this episode, he highlights the founding of the Sisters of Mary and the Brothers of Christ, religious communities that continue Father Al’s mission.

-These communities continue to serve the charitable programs Fr.
-Al created which continue to give aid to tens of thousands of the poorest of the poor worldwide in the Philippines, Mexico, Guatemala, Brazil, Honduras and Tanzania.
+These communities continue to support the charitable programs started by Father Al Schwartz, providing aid to tens of thousands of the world’s poorest in the Philippines, Mexico, Guatemala, Brazil, Honduras, and Tanzania.